2mal3/Pokeball-Datapack/README.md

 # Pokeball Datapack v2.0.0

+### Warning: This version is extremely experimental and will probably not work properly or at all.
+I take no responsibility for any errors or damage caused by this version and will not help anyone using this version.

 The Pokeball Datapack introduces the Pokeball to Minecraft.
 With it, you can easily catch entities and free them at other places.

-***

 ## Usage:
 First you have to craft the pokeball: